Hvosno: Name

 The name of Hvosno is derived from the Old Slavic word hvost, meaning 'thick wood', probably due to dense forests that grow on the slopes of surrounding mountains.
-Several of the oldest toponyms in the area have parallels in the Czech Republic (Trebovitić–Trebovetice, Ljutoglav–Litohlavy and Drsnik–Drsník), showing that it was inhabited by Slavs.
+Several of the oldest toponyms in the area have parallels as far away as in the Czech Republic (Trebovitić–Třebovětice, Ljutoglav–Litohlavy and Drsnik–Drsník), showing that it was inhabited by Slavs.

 History

-Hvosno, as Hosnos (Χoσνoς) was mentioned in three charters of Emperor Basil II (r.
-960–1025) as being under the jurisdiction of the Eparchy of Prizren.
-During 11th and 12th century, Eparchy of Prizren (including Hvosno) was under jurisdiction of the Eastern Orthodox Archbishopric of Ohrid.
+Hvosno, as Hosnos (Χoσνoς) was mentioned in three charters of Byzantine emperor Basil II (r.
+976–1025), issued in 1018-1020, as being under the jurisdiction of the Eparchy of Prizren.
+From that time and up to 1219, the Eparchy of Prizren (including Hvosno) was under jurisdiction of the Eastern Orthodox Archbishopric of Ohrid.
+In 1072, during the South Slavic uprising (1071-1073) against the Byzantine rule, the region was temporarily captured by the rebels, who proclaimed prince Constantine Bodin as emperor in Prizren, but the uprising was soon crushed and Byzantine control over the region restored.

 Serbian Grand Prince Stefan Nemanja (r.
-1169–1196) managed to gain full independence from the Byzantines and started to expand his domain, capturing Hvosno among other territories.
+1169–1196) managed to gain full independence from the Byzantines and started to expand his domains, capturing Hvosno among other territories.
 Hvosno was mentioned in the Life of Saint Simeon, written between 1201 and 1208 by his son and first Serbian archbishop Saint Sava, as one of the districts that Serbian Grand župan Stefan Nemanja (Saint Simeon) conquered from the Byzantine Empire between 1180 and 1190.
+Besides Hvosno, those regions were: Patkovo, Podrimlje, Kostrc, Drškovina, Prizren, Lab, Lipljan and Sitnica.

-Archbishop Sava mentioned Hvosno as one of Stefan Nemanja's "grandfather's land" which he recaptured It appears that beside the župa (county) of Hvosno there was also a larger territory called zemlja (lit. "land") of Hvosno which encompassed the župa of Hvosno and some of the surrounding ones: Kujavča, Zatrnava, Podrimlje and Kostrc.
+It appears that beside the župa (county) of Hvosno there was also a larger territory called zemlja (lit. "land") of Hvosno which encompassed the župa of Hvosno and some of the surrounding ones: Kujavča, Zatrnava, Podrimlje and Kostrc.
 The zemlja of Hvosno later corresponded to the territorial spread of the bishopric of Hvosno.
 Nemanja gave the rule of Hvosno to his elder son Vukan, who in 1195 is titled as "King of Duklja, Dalmatia, Travunia, Toplica and Hvosno" (Velcani, regis Diokle, Dalmatie, Tripunie, Toplize et Cosne).